 Are your buildings open?

-All of our buildings are still open and we still have a large number of students living with us.
+All of our buildings are still open and we still have many students living with us.

 We have continued to provide a staff presence at all of our locations to ensure that the buildings remained safe and the welfare of our residents is maintained.